Low energy levels: why you’re feeling tired and what to do about it

 B2, for example, is one that our body uses to turn fats, proteins and carbohydrates into energy.
 Also called riboflavin, this vitamin is water-soluble.
 This means it gets flushed out of the body quickly and must be replenished daily.
 Luckily, you’ll find B2 in lots of different foods!
 From eggs and lean meats to dark-green vegetables and even bread, you can get your daily dose in numerous ways.

 Whereas a B2 deficiency is fairly rare, it’s more common to be short of B12.
 This vitamin helps make red blood cells to transport oxygen round the body plus release energy from food.
 Deficiency can lead to weakness and fatigue, or even anaemia.
 As B12 is mainly found in animal products, it’s recommended that vegans take supplements to ensure they are sufficiently supporting themselves.
-Recent research also shows many elderly people are deficient in the nutrient.

 Vitamin C is renowned as an immunity booster but it’s also an energy superhero!
 Research shows that those with higher vitamin C blood concentration levels increase fat oxidisation, a bodily process where fatty acids are broken down to create energy.
 Plus, vitamin C has also been shown to reduce fatigue.
 You’ll find this vitamin in citrus fruits, as well as peppers, strawberries, and even potatoes.